From continuum mechanics to SPH particle systems and back: Systematic derivation and convergence: Systematic derivation of the equations of motion

 \subsection{Measure-valued formulation}

 In Sections \ref{sec: eqns motion ABC}, \ref{sec: eqns motion ACB} and \ref{sec: eqns motion CAB} we derived particle-based schemes.
-To establish their convergence (as $n\to\infty$) we use a measure-valued framework.
-Such framework incorporates both the limit and the approximating sequence.
+To establish their convergence (as $n\to\infty$) we use a measure-valued formulation.
+Such formulation incorporates both the limit and the approximating sequence.
 Hence, we focus on the measure-formulations \eqref{eqn: eqn motion ACB} and \eqref{eqn: eqn motion CAB}, without the specific choice $\mu_0=\bar{\mu}^n_0$.
-Our convergence proof is applicable to a much broader class of approximating measures.
+Our convergence proof is applicable to a class of approximating measures that is much broader than just sums of Dirac deltas.
 The SPH-inspired particle approach is a special case; see Corollary \ref{cor: particle system}.\\ \\ Although \eqref{eqn: eqn motion ACB} and \eqref{eqn: eqn motion CAB} are different (cf.~Section \ref{sec: compare eqns motion}), we wish to establish the convergence proof for both formulations simultaneously.
 Hence, we introduce a switching parameter $\theta\in\{0,1\}$ to unify both variants in a single equation of motion.
 First, we assume that $e$ is of the form